 In order to calculate the sample size in this scenario, a few of the inputs must be prespecified.
-Since the event hazard rates are adjusted to represent the observed hazard rate for each group the equal dropout hazard rate, eta, is set to zero.
+Since the event hazard rates will each be adjusted using censoring to represent the observed event rate for each group, the equal dropout hazard rate, eta, is set to zero.
 This scenario is also set to use a two-sided (≠) alternative to examine the risk ratio.
 The rest of the parameters can be manipulated to calculate the sample size for different situations by following the equation outlined in the Statisistical Explanation section above.

 Power: Both the nSurvival and nEvents functions are used to calculate the power.
 Calculations for the power are slightly more involved than for the sample size due to the way the gsDesign package is built (Anderson, 2016).
 Although calculations for sample size and power can theoretically be calculated in terms of either the event rates or the expected number of events, the gsDesign package can only calculate power in terms of the expected number of events.
 Thus, conversions from the event rates to the number of expected events are performed and then the power is calculated.
 The first step is to calculate the required sample size in terms of the event rates using any power.
 The equation below uses a power of 0.8 to calculate the sample size.